babelouest/yder/README.md

 # apt install libyder-dev # Or apt install libyder.1 if you don't need the development files
 ```

+## Pre-compiled packages

+You can install Yder with a pre-compiled package available in the [release pages](https://github.com/babelouest/yder/releases/latest/).
+Note that you need to install [Orcania](https://github.com/babelouest/orcania/releases/latest/) first. `jansson` development files packages is required to install Yder.

 ## Manual install

 ### Prerequisites